 When people search for a topic on Amazon, however, they are there to buy something.
 That’s why doing this research using a software that specifically gives you Amazon data is the best option.

-Enter KDP Rocket.
+Enter Publisher Rocket.
 When you search for a book idea using KDP Rocket, it gives you the estimated number of times people search for your idea on Google and on Amazon each month.
 And there’s no limit to how many ideas you can search per day.

 Here’s the results for my fictitious book idea about ‘habits’: